deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18072/index.md

 ![](figures/figures_22_0.png)

-> 🔼 Figure 7 shows a sequence of images from a Minecraft environment illustrating the execution of a task in the Implicit Manipulative Evaluation.
+> 🔼 The figure shows a sequence of images from the Minecraft environment illustrating the agent's actions in response to the instruction to collect wood.
 > <details>
 > <summary>read the caption</summary>
 > Figure 7: Rollout of Open-Ended Embodied Environment in Implicit Manipulative Evaluation.